antonlahtinen/memory_card_game/README.md

 # Memory card game

-This was my last school project of the academic year (21-22).
-The game was made in four (4) days with Windows Forms app in Visual Studio using C#
+The game was made by me with Windows Forms app in Visual Studio using C#

 # How to play?

-For example just download the Zip file  --> extract the Zip file --> open Memory_card_game.sln --> start program
+For example just download the Zip file  --> extract the Zip file --> Open Memory_card_game.sln --> Start Program

 # Pictures of the game